BioinformaNicks/Bioinformatics-training-collection/README.md

 - [Hands-on Programming with R](https://rstudio-education.github.io/hopr/)
 - [Advanced R](https://adv-r.hadley.nz/)

+The [Extending R](https://www.routledge.com/Extending-R/Chambers/p/book/9781498775717) book could be of use for advanced R users.

+The [R Workflow](https://www.fharrell.com/post/rflow) book by Frank Harrell provides a great overview of how to structure a workflow in R, focused on data analysis.
+See #General-Computational-Skills for more information.

 The [Big Book of R](https://www.bigbookofr.com/) by [Oscar Baruffa](https://twitter.com/OscarBaruffa) is a comprehensive repository of **free** books for R, divided into different subjects and fields (thanks for the suggestion [Mikhael Dito Manurung](https://twitter.com/mikhaeldito313))

 In addition, these bioinformatics domain-specific books could be of use: